arianarobertson/Python-project-2/README.md

 Styled buttons consistently across pages

-# Recipe Application – Search & Data Visualization Features (Exercise 2.7)
+# Exercise 2.7 Recipe Application – Search & Data Visualization Features

 This project enhances the existing Recipe Application by introducing **search functionality**, **data visualization**, and **form/view testing**.
 It is part of the Achievement 2 milestone and builds on previously implemented features.